 How Demographics Affect AI Chatbot Usage

 However, a successful AI chatbot implementation comes with its own challenges.
-There’s a striking contrast between different generations and the way they interact with technology, and companies that don’t recognize this are not as likely to succeed with their chatbot application.
+There’s a striking contrast between different generations and the way they interact with technology, and companies that don’t recognize this are not as likely to succeed with their natural language chatbot application.
 You should be able to identify the channels that your customer base are using, in order to accommodate their needs and preferences.
 For example, millennials are more likely to use text-based channels of communication, while older generations prefer phone and email conversations.

 Knowing your demographic and the methods in which they’re more likely to interact with customer support is one of the first of many building blocks that your company can use to make chatbot implementation a much smoother and successful process.
 Keep in mind that this knowledge doesn’t just apply to new chatbots – businesses with existing chatbots should also identify who they’re targeting and which channels their customers prefer.